NxtGen-Arena/SFDCDev401/Documentation/Create Project in VS Code.md

 4. check the folders for the components.

-## Depoy the code from VS to Saelsforce Org
+## Depoy the code from VS to Salesforce Org

 1. Save the changes within VS Code using cmd + s (macOS) or ctrl +s (windows)
 2. Right click and execute **SFDX:Deploy this source to org**